usaid-cs/yesterday-i-learned/random.md

 1. [State Grid Corp of China](https://en.wikipedia.org/wiki/State_Grid_Corporation_of_China) is a state-owned monopoly.
 It is not understood why Fortune Global 500 considers it a company (it's top 2, in fact).
 1. Carlsberg is trash.
 Heineken is acceptable if it's on sale.
 Molson is not a beer.
 1. Elon Musk once said along the lines of: [if you work 100-hour weeks and others work 40-hour weeks, then your chances of (he used the word "success", but it's probably more like "getting something done") is higher, if not 2.5x higher, than your competitors.](https://www.nextbigwhat.com/elon-musk-quotes-297/) You know that's 14-hour work days, right?
 You know people burn out, right?
-1. Tasker has a built-in Morse Code action.
-It can only use the speaker(s).
 1. The most average person is [a 28-year old Han Chinese man](http://www.dailymail.co.uk/news/article-1362709/Typical-human-face-28-year-old-Chinese-man.html).
 1. For $15~100, you can buy mystery boxes on eBay, containing more than their value worth of trash.
 1. [Tesla Model 3's pricing is rubbish.](https://www.youtube.com/watch?v=9O5PhuW927w) starts at 35k, but replacing the battery with a long-range ("proper") one is another 9k, and *enabling* autopilot is another 1k, even though all the sensors are installed on every car.